Skip to main content

 Build Failures

-Problem: npm run build fails for resolved services
+Problem: npm run build fails for resolved applications

 Solutions:

-• Ensure all services have proper build scripts in package.json
+• Ensure all applications have proper build scripts in package.json

-• Try building individual services to isolate issues
+• Try building individual applications to isolate issues

 Advanced Patterns